tbarbette/npf-docs/docs/source/usage.rst

 SSH
 ---
-NPF use SSH to run tests on computer cluster.
+NPF use SSH to run tests on a computer cluster.
 Therefore SSH should be setup on each node for a password-less connection.
-Use public key authentication and add the required ssh keys to your ssh agent using `ssh-add` before running NPF.
+Use public key authentication and add the required ssh keys to your ssh agent using ``ssh-add`` before running NPF.

 sudo (optional)
 ---------------
-Most DPDK-based but also other scripts use the `sudo=true` parameter in test scripts to gain root access.
+Most DPDK-based scripts and scripts using the ``sudo=true`` parameter in scripts roles to use root priviledge.
 You can either connect as root to the cluster (see the :ref:`cluster` section) or set up password-less sudo on all nodes.

 File-sharing (optional)
 -----------------------
-Use either a NFS shared mounted on all nodes or sshfs to mount the local NPF folder on all nodes.
+Use either a NFS shared mount on all nodes or sshfs to mount the local NPF folder on all nodes.
 The path to the shared NPF root can be different on each node, see the cluster section below.
 If this is not the case, the dependencies (software built by NPF) will be sent to all nodes that will use them in the corresponding scripts through SSH, but it is slower.